SolalVall/lazyTools/README.md

   - Add possibility for user to create their own package in ~/lazytools.d (```lt -c my_package```)
   - Add ability to list packages from user home and default lazyTools location
   - User can now add a config.sh to a package (via their own ~/lazytools.d folder).
 Acts like a custom configuration for their package

+v0.1.1
+  - Enable possibility to install multiple packages at the same time
+  - Modify command output